klayu/hb_beacon/content/english/blog/infj-meets-istp.md

 <!-- <p><a href="https://b2079ao3af6w8x6oqqmceog410.hop.clickbank.net" class="one" target="_blank" title="Soutmate Compatibility Reading">Get Your Soutmate Compatibility Reading Now</a></p> -->

-{{<
+{{< inartad >}}

-leftbannertop src="/ad_images/cc1.gif" adlink="/wp/what-makes-him-want-only-you/"

-text1="The ISTP’s private opinion is that the INFJ rushes to conclusions without taking enough precautions. "
+The ISTP’s private opinion is that the INFJ rushes to conclusions without taking enough precautions.

-text2="The INFJ thinks the ISTP is too fussy about details."
+The INFJ thinks the ISTP is too fussy about details.

->}}

 **Thinking vs. Feeling**